Toto and Susie Wolff want transparency from FIA on closed probe. 'Active legal exchange' underway | TSN

 Toto and Susie Wolff want transparency from FIA on closed probe

-BRACKLEY, England (AP) — Toto and Susie Wolff want answers from Formula One’s governing body and now there are lawyers involved.
+Hamilton spoke at a news conference before the FIA's season-ending gala in the Azerbaijani capital Baku.

+The Mercedes driver said something “has to change” within the FIA leadership after a tumultuous week in which the governing body revealed it was looking into allegations then dropped the probe 48 hours later.

-Toto Wolff, the Mercedes team principal, said Friday there is an “ active legal exchange ” happening with the FIA a day after the governing body dropped its conflict-of-interest probe into the couple.
+Toto Wolff, the Mercedes team principal, said earlier Friday there was an “ active legal exchange ” happening with the FIA a day after the governing body ended its inquiry.

+“It has been a challenging week, I think," Hamilton said, “a disappointing week really to see that the governing body of our sport has seeked to question the integrity of one of the most incredible female leaders we've ever had in our sport with Susie Wolff without questioning (her), without any evidence and then just saying ‘sorry’ at the end, and that's just unacceptable.”

+The FIA has not responded to a request for comment.
+Federation president Mohammed Ben Suleyam was pulled from his scheduled news conference on Friday after the FIA said he was hospitalized from a concussion sustained this week.

+“We've got a lot of great people within the sport that are doing amazing work,” Hamilton said.
+"There is a constant fight to really improve diversity and inclusion within the industry.
+But it seems that there are certain individuals in the leadership within the FIA that every time we try and make a step forward they're trying to pull us back, and that has to change."

-Susie Wolff, who is the managing director of the all-female series F1 Academy, said Friday that her reaction to the FIA's latest statement was: “Is that it?”
+Susie Wolff, who is the managing director of the all-female series F1 Academy, said on Friday that her reaction to the FIA's latest statement was: “Is that it?

 “For two days, insinuations have been made about my integrity in public and through background briefings, but nobody from the FIA has spoken to me directly,” she wrote in a social media post.